 Is Kaotica Eyeball good for music?

 Music industry doesn’t require to completely remove reverb and while vocal booths might sound too “dead”, Kaotica Eyeball might be just the right option as it still allows some reverb.

-Therefore, Kaotica Eyeball is a great option for singers that don’t have an opportunity to record within studio environment and want to produce music at low cost.
+Therefore, Kaotica Eyeball is a great option for singers that don’t have an opportunity to record within a studio environment and want to produce music at a low cost.

 Kaotica Eyeball obstructs your vision

 For me, one of the biggest drawbacks of Kaotica Eyeball is vision obstruction.
 Kaotica Eyeball is quite large and obstructs your vision when reading a script.